GoogleChrome/developer.chrome.com/site/en/blog/renderingng/index.md

 Now we have an architecture that systematically squashes many of those problems, and also unblocks advanced features that were not considered feasible before.

-- ✔️ Core features are rock solid across different platform/device/OS combos.
+- ✔️ Has rock-solid core features across different platform/device/OS combos.
-- ✔️ Performance is predictable and reliable.
+- ✔️ Has predictable and reliable performance.
 - ✔️ Maximizes usage of hardware capabilities (cores, GPU, screen resolution, refresh rates, low-level raster APIs).
 - ✔️ Performs only the work that's needed to display visible content.
 - ✔️ Has built-in support for common visual design, animation and interaction design patterns.
 - ✔️ Provides developer APIs to easily manage rendering costs.
-- ✔️ Provides rendering pipeline extension points for easy-to-use developer add-ins.
+- ✔️ Provides rendering pipeline extension points for developer add-ins.
 - ✔️ Optimizes all content - HTML+CSS, 2D Canvas, 3D canvas, images, video, fonts.

 ### Comparison with other browser rendering engines